DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-22-showing-users-when-candidates-choose-to-leave-the-application-process.md

 ---
-title: Showing different stages of the application process in the ‘candidate drop out’ report
+title: Dividing the application process differently when we show how candidates choose to leave the process
-description: Following research, we created a second iteration of the report showing users how candidates choose to leave the application process
+description: We improved the ‘candidate drop out’ report to better reflect how users think about the application process
 date: 2021-09-22
 tags:
   - MN028